 Canadian North, once known as Bradley Air Services, has been a beacon of innovation and leadership in the airline industry since it first spread its wings in 1989.
 Based in Kanata, Ontario, Canada, the airline stands out among its global partners as one of the few indigenous Inuit-owned airlines.

 Max Ward laid the foundation for Bradley Air Services in 1957.
 Initially, the company was a charter airline serving isolated mining and exploration sites in Canada’s northern expanses.
-In 1986, the business underwent a turnaround when Ward sold the company to his employees.
-In 1990, the Makivik Inuit Corporation of Nunavik, Quebec, acquired a 50% stake in the company, signaling the beginning of a new phase of development.
+1986, the business turned around when Ward sold the company to his employees.
+In 1990, the Makivik Inuit Corporation of Nunavik, Quebec, acquired a 50% stake in the company, signaling the beginning of a new development phase.

 An important milestone in the history of Canadian aviation came in 1998 when Bradley Air Services and First Air, another Inuit airline, merged to create Canadian North.
 This merger strengthened the airline’s presence in the North and made it a strong player in Arctic transportation.

-Today, the airline operates scheduled passenger and cargo service to more than 20 destinations in the Canadian North with a modern fleet including the latest Boeing 737-200 and 737-300 aircraft.
+Today, the airline operates scheduled passenger and cargo service to more than 20 destinations in the Canadian North, using a modern fleet that includes the latest Boeing 737-200 and 737-300 aircraft.

 Meaning and History